-As of December 31, 2020, the Company's Board of Directors have authorized a total of \$140.0 million.
+As of December 31, 2021, the Company's Board of Directors have authorized a total of \$160.0 million in the share buyback program.
 The primary goal of the program is to offset dilution created by the Company's equity compensation programs.
 The Company's share buyback program is expected to continue for an indefinite period of time.